 - Set deposit limits.
 Use our ‘Restrict Deposit Limit’ feature located under the ‘Requests’ menu option in the main lobby.
 Click ‘Requests’ > ‘Responsible Gaming’ > ‘Restrict Deposit Limit’ and ensure you never deposit more than you can afford to lose.

 - Never chase losses.
 If you lose money, don't play higher stakes to try and recoup your losses.

 - Don't play poker when you are upset, tired, or depressed.
 It is difficult to make good decisions when you are feeling down.

 - Balance poker with other activities.
 Find other forms of entertainment so playing poker does not become too big a part of your life.

 If you feel you might have a gambling problem, and seek further advice or counselling, you can visit these web sites:

 PokerStars believes that you should be allowed to manage your own budget for playing online poker.
-We allow you to restrict your own weekly real money deposit limits.
+We allow you to restrict your own weekly real money deposit limits and freemium purchases.
 Of course, those limits may be no higher than the ones we already have for your account.
-Just go to the lobby, choose ‘Cashier’ from the top lobby menu, then select ‘Restrict Deposit Limit’.
+Just go to the lobby, choose ‘Cashier’ from the top lobby menu, then select ‘Restrict Deposit/Purchase Limit’.